stephenlautier/experimental/typescript-lab/src/README.md

 	- Transpiles (Compiles) down to JS
 	- Allows us to use JS features of tomorrow
 	- If you're familiar with C# or Java you will love it :)
+- Class
+	- Creating new object
+- Template Strings
+- Methods
+	- Optional parameters
 - Typings - boolean, number, void, array, any
 	- Optional properties
+- Class CTOR params
+	- CTOR with accessor modifier
+- Enums
+	- Normal Enum
+	- Const Enum
+- Interfaces
 - Access Modifiers - private, public
-- Methods
-	- Optional parameters
 - Lambda
-- Class, interface, enums
-	- Creating new object
-	- Models
-- Template Strings
 - For..of
 - Spread
 - ES6 Modules
 	- Import, export and defaults (default as)
 - Properties - get/set
-- TypeDoc
+- Installing 3rd Party lib - lodash

 ## Typings
 NPM module used to download typescript definitions for libraries.